rawles/edit.tf/README.md

 page is encoded in (least significant three bytes) and whether the page is intended to be rendered with black foreground colours enabled (the most significant bit enabled if it is).
-The 1,920 (!) hexadecimal digits after the colon are such that the byte for row r and column c (both zero-indexed) is described by the two hex digits starting at position (80r+2c).
+The 1,920 (!) hexadecimal digits after the colon are such that the byte for row _r_ and column _c_ (both zero-indexed) is described by the two hex digits starting at position _(80r+2c)_.

 The source code is commented throughout and licenced under the GNU General Public Licence v3.0, with additional requirements concerning minimisation of the source code.
 See the notice for more details.
 Bug reports and pull requests are welcome.
+If you would like to contribute but cannot program, documentation and tutorials would be very welcome.
+If you're interested, please comment on issue #3.